evought/VCard-Tools/README.md

 # Unit Tests #

 Running the unit tests requires [PhpUnit](https://phpunit.de/) to be installed.
-If it is in the path, the full test suite can be run with the *test* ant task:
+If it is in the path, the full test suite can be run with the *test* phing task:

-    $ ant test
+    $ phing test

+If necessary, you can set/override the location of the phpunit phar as set in db.properties in your personal properties file.